Sexological Bodywork

 Location: Sessions take place in a private, accessible space in Kreuzberg, near Hallesches Tor, with elevator access to the second floor.

-Ultimately, a Sexological Bodywork session is an opportunity to reconnect with your body, discover new pleasures, express your desires, and explore your boundariesโall with the support of a trained professional who respects your unique journey.
+Ultimately, a Sexological Bodywork session is an opportunity to reconnect with your body, discover new pleasures, express your desires, and

 Why one might go to a sexological bodyworker